An Indigenous Peoples' History of the United States: Reviews

 Among the various reviews, early 21st century issues and tensions in the U.S. have been highlighted.
 Indigenous press and other press regularly inclusive of Indigenous news have put forth reviews, such as the Tribal College Journal, and The Santa Fe New Mexican.

 A reviewer in CounterPunch wrote that this book "will be of great value to those first learning about the Indigenous perspective as well as someone like me who has been reading and writing about native peoples for the past twenty-five years."

 Publishers Weekly found the book comprehensive, noting that "Dunbar-Ortiz brings together every indictment of white Americans that has been cast upon them over time, and she does so by raising intelligent new questions about many of the current trends of academia, such as multiculturalism."

 The San Francisco Chronicle wrote that the book was of comparable importance to Dee Brown's Bury My Heart at Wounded Knee and found that it "synthesizes a vast body of scholarship, much of it by Indians themselves, and provides an antidote to the work of historians who have rationalized the settling of the West and the “civilizing” of the Indians."

 From a review in Summit Daily: "‘Imperialism,’ ‘settler colonialism,’ ‘genocide’ and ‘land theft’ are all words that matter when writing and studying this history.
 Throughout her book, she repeatedly emphasizes the importance of being truthful and accurate when confronted with the often-ugly realities of this nation's past."

 Kirkus Reviews gave a negative review, with its reviewer writing that "the author says little that hasn’t been said before, but she packs a trove of ideological assumptions into nearly every page.".
 The review criticised as inaccurate the claims that the military phrase "in country" derives from the military phrase "Indian country" and the claim that all Spanish people in the New World were "gold-obsessed."
-The review added that "Ancestral Puebloan sites show evidence of cannibalism and torture, which in turn points to the inconvenient fact that North America was not an Eden before the arrival of the Europeans."
+The review added that "Ancestral Puebloan sites show evidence of cannibalism and torture, which in turn points to the inconvenient fact that North America was not an Eden before the arrival of the Europeans.".
+Dunbar-Ortiz is repeatedly compared to Ward Churchill in the review.